-BCA Class 7b (warehouses) ANZSIC Division A (Agriculture, Forestry and Fishing) 8760 BCA Class 7b (warehouses) Other than ANZSIC Division A 5100 BCA Class 8 (factories) ANZSIC Division A (Agriculture, Forestry and Fishing) 5100 BCA Class 8 (factories) ANZSIC Division C (Manufacturing) 5100 BCA Class 8 (factories) Other than ANZSIC Division A or ANZSIC Division C 2800 BCA Class 9a (clinics) All 2800 BCA Class 9a (hospitals) All 8760 BCA Class 9b (theatres) All 5200 BCA Class 9b (schools) All 2000 BCA Class 9c (aged care) All 6300 at level for aute F6.4.
+BCA Class 7b (warehouses) ANZSIC Division A (Agriculture, Forestry and Fishing) 8760 BCA Class 7b (warehouses) Other than ANZSIC Division A 5100 BCA Class 8 (factories) ANZSIC Division A (Agriculture, Forestry and Fishing) 5100 BCA Class 8 (factories) ANZSIC Division C (Manufacturing) 5100 BCA Class 8 (factories) Other than ANZSIC Division A or ANZSIC Division C 2800 BCA Class 9a (clinics) All 2800 BCA Class 9a (hospitals) All 8760 BCA Class 9b (theatres) All 5200 BCA Class 9b (schools) All 2000 BCA Class 9c (aged care) All 6300

 The energy savings from the new End User Equipment are assumed to persist at a constant level for the expected lifetime of the equipment.
 The Lifetime, in years, is the corresponding figure for the fan type in Table F6.4.

-1 abic 1 0.4

 Fan type Years

 Ducted fan 7

 Partition fan 7